Millennials Unearth an Amazing Hack to Get Free TV: the Antenna

 "There's no batteries to run out!", they exclaimed.

+I tried one of those.
+Fairly low resolution but huge screen size for a portable; manual zoom and the other controls are basic but work well, though not when it's windy for some reason.
+Easy to read in bright sunlight but sadly there's no backlight.
+Water resistance is poor though I saw someone using one as a makeshift hat in a downpour!
+Annotations can be made with an ink or graphite stylus.
+Cut and Paste works but is messy and Copy is quite slow.
+I've had mine for several weeks and as far as I can te

-This is not news, news for nerds, or interesting (Score:1)
+This is not news, news for nerds, or interesting (Score:2, Insightful)

 What the fuck.